-- Student receives a zero on the assignment. - Teacher notifies parent (students under 18) via email, phone call, or at a teacher-parent meeting. - Teacher notifies principal. - Teacher or principal logs offense in Aeries and meets with the student to review the Academic Integrity Policy. - Teacher may require the student to redo the assignment and teacher can award partial credit.
+- The student receives a zero on the assignment. - Teacher notifies parents (students under 18) via email, phone call, or at a teacher-parent meeting. - Teacher notifies Principal. - Teacher or Principal logs offense in Aeries and meets with the student to review the Academic Integrity Policy. - The teacher may require the student to redo the assignment and the teacher can award partial credit.